 Marriage equality exists in much of Antarctica, given the nations that claim portions of the continent as national territory: Argentina, Australia, Chile, France, New Zealand, Norway, United Kingdom.

 Same-sex couples can marry at sea on Celebrity Cruises ships, courtesy of the Malta Parliament's passage of marriage equality in July 2017.

 U.S. Indian tribes

-There are 567 of them, and they are not covered by the June 26, 2015, U.S. Supreme Court ruling that legalized same-sex marriage nationwide.
-At least 22 tribes, listed below, have legalized same-sex marriage to date.
-A number of others follow the marriage law of the state in which they are located, so same-sex marriage is legal within the tribe without any additional tribal action.
+There are 573 of them and they are not covered by the June 26, 2015, U.S. Supreme Court ruling that brought in marriage equality nationwide.
+At least 28 tribes, listed below, have legalized same-sex marriage to date.
+A number of others follow the marriage law of the state in which they are located, so marriage equality is in place without additional tribal action.

 • Coquille Indian Tribe in Oregon (2009)